 Generally speaking, women have more issues with making decisions than men.
 There is often a sense of expectation that someone else will choose for them (e.g. their partner).
 There is also a high creativity for coming up with various solutions, which can then become overwhelming at the time of choice.

-Also, parents who have not empowered their kids to make their own decisions will develop the habit to wait for others to choose for them, and will feel generally unsure about their choices.
+Also, kids whose parents have not empowered them to make their own decisions will develop the habit to wait for others to choose for them, and will feel generally unsure about their choices.

 Certain behaviours that we engage in are well-known for depleting our mental energy levels.
 Remember: nobody can force us to do it, we just go there ourselves!
 Below are a few notable ones: